Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 Figures 5-7 detail some of the concepts and structures defined in [[!MPEGCMAF]].
 Figure 5 shows the data format structure of the [=CMAF Track=].
-In this format media samples and media indexes are interleaved.
-The MovieFragmentBox [=moof=] box as specified in [[!ISOBMFF]] is used to signal the information to playback and decode properties of the samples stored in the mdat box.
+In this format, media samples and media indexes are interleaved.
+The MovieFragmentBox [=moof=] box as specified in [[!ISOBMFF]] is used to signal the information to playback and decode properties of the samples stored in the [=mdat=] box.
 The CMAF Header contains the track specific information
 and is referred to as a [=CMAF Header=] in [[!MPEGCMAF]].
 The combination of  [=moof=] [=mdat=] can be referred
-as a [=CMAF fragment=] or [=CMAF chunk=] depending on the structure content and the number of moof mdat structures in the addressable object.
+as a [=CMAF fragment=] or [=CMAF chunk=] depending on the structure content and the number of moof-mdat pairs in the addressable object.

 Figure 5: [=CMAF Track=] stream: